 - School admins can control the source of their data.
 Data no longer needs to come from CSV files or the student information system.
 Exports from these systems can contain data that is far more sensitive than most publishers require (for example, a student's home address or social security number).
-With Edlink, school admins can choose to use systems like their LMS, GSuite, or Microsoft as the source of data.
+With Edlink, school admins can choose to use systems (like their LMS) as the source of data.

 - School admins can selectively grant access to specific data or application functionality.
 Edlink makes it easy to limit the scope of data that admins choose to share with integrated applications.
 With a few quick checkboxes, admins can limit the shared data to individual schools or courses, and even limit the Edlink functionality that a third-party application can access.

 - Edlink provides admin access to extremely thorough data logs.
-Admins can get deep visibility into all data that Edlink consumes, stores, and provides to your school's integrated applications.
+Admins can get deep visibility into all data that Edlink consumes, stores, and provides to a school's set of integrated applications.